lucaspape/catplayer/README.md

 Look at issues on github

+## Languages

+The following translations are complete:

+  - English
+  - German

+The following translations need fact checking:

+  - Russian
+  - Simplified Chinese

+If you find translation issues please comment on the github issue [here](https://github.com/lucaspape/catplayer/issues/46).

 ## Beta

 If you want to participate in the beta test you can download it from the google play store [here](https://play.google.com/apps/testing/de.lucaspape.monstercat "Test Android-App").